shalommmitz/Junior_High_Robotics_Course/robot-building-guide.md

 ## Build the Chassis

    The chassis is the platform to which the rest of the parts are connected.
+   The attached parts are: the battery holder, the motors, the wheels and the power switch.
-   Build the chassis according to the attached instructions.
+   Build the chassis according to the instructions included in the chassis kit.
    When done, you should have the two motors and the battery holder attached to the chassis.
 <img src="pictures/robot_chassis.jpg" width="500">
 The assembled robot chassis.